konstanzer/reducing_churn/readme.md

 #### Did we do better than the baseline?

-The basline predicts every customer leaves every month, not terrribly intelligent.
+The baseline predicts every customer leaves every month, not terrribly intelligent.

 *"A theory that explains everything, explains nothing." -Karl Popper*